Ryomen-Sukuna/KeiShiroganeRobot/README.md

 *Enjoy!*

-For queries or any issues regarding the bot please open an issue ticket or visit us at [Zero Unions](https://t.me/zerounions)
+For queries or any issues regarding the bot please open an issue ticket or visit us at [Iron Blood](https://t.me/ironbloodnations)

 ## Credits
 - [Dank-del](https://github.com/Dank-del) - The bot is based from [Kigyō](https://github.com/AnimeKaizoku/EnterpriseALRobot)